Codes, Cubes, and Graphical Designs: The -Dimensional Cube

 We show in Theorem \ref{H2 optimal} that the Hamming code $H_2$ is optimal in the sense of Definition 1.3 on $Q_3$, but it is unknown whether any other Hamming codes are optimal.
-Recall that the eigenspace $\L_k$ of $Q_n$ has dimension $\binom{n}{k}$.
-In light of Theorem \ref{Hamm is small} and the increasing dimension of higher frequency eigenspaces, we suspect the following. \begin{conjecture} \emph{The Hamming code $H_n$ is an optimal design on $Q_{2^{n}-1}$.} \end{conjecture}
+Recall that in $Q_d$, $\dim (\L_j) = \binom{d}{j}$.
+In light of Theorem \ref{Hamm is small} and the increasing dimension of higher frequency eigenspaces, we suspect the following. \begin{conjecture} \emph{The Hamming code $H_r$ is an optimal design on $Q_{2^{r}-1}$.} \end{conjecture}

 \end{subsection}

 \begin{subsection}{Extensions of Hamming Codes}